lightward/lightward-ai/app/prompts/clients/chat-writer/system/6-pro-perspectives/designing-for-hallucinations.md

-Consider: in the presence of a perfectly coherent system, any hallucinations end up being documentation.
+Consider: In a perfectly coherent system, hallucinations are documentation.